 Functional movement and the ability to exercise plays a large part in your overall health and well-being.
 When physical problems occur and challenge our capacity to move and exercise, physiotherapy treatment can help.

 Physiotherapy is sometimes referred to as 'Physical Therapy' in certain countries such as the United States where the terms are used interchangeably.
-In Ireland however this should not be the case given Physiotherapists and Physical Therapists are trained very differently.
+In Ireland however, this should not be the case given Physiotherapists and Physical Therapists are trained very differently.
 This has caused much public confusion as well as creating a significant public health risk.

-The only way to ensure your Physiotherapist is a University trained allied healthcare professionals with a minimum 4 years of training (NFQ level 8) and at least 1000 clinical practice hours according to WCPT accreditation criteria is to look for the term ‘Chartered’.
-This prefix may only be used by members of the The Irish Society of Chartered Physiotherapists (ISCP).
+The only way to ensure your Physiotherapist is a University trained allied healthcare professional with a minimum 4 years of training (NFQ level 8) and at least 1000 clinical practice hours according to WCPT accreditation criteria is to look for the term ‘Chartered’.
+This prefix may only be used by members of The Irish Society of Chartered Physiotherapists (ISCP).
 This also implies your Physiotherapist abides by a professional code of conduct and ethics and uses techniques which have been scientifically validated as being safe and effective for use in clinical practice.

 The ISCP is the designated authority acting with the approval of the Minister for Health for the recognition of Physiotherapy qualifications in the Republic of Ireland (S.I.139/2008).
 The ISCP is also the only Physiotherapy group recognised by The Department of Health, Health Service Executive (HSE), VHI, AVIVA & all international health insurers.

 It is worth noting that most health insurers usually only refund on Chartered Physiotherapy services.
-However, there are occasions when confusion amongst the insurers themselves are not always aware of the differences between Physiotherapy and Physical Therapy in Ireland.

 It is therefore strongly recommended that members of the public check their Physiotherapy Clinic is providing Physiotherapy by professionals using the title 'Chartered Physiotherapist' implying successful registration with the ISCP.